Cognitive model: Box-and-arrow models

 processing activities carried out in a particular cognitive function (such as language), in a manner analogous to computer flowcharts that depict the processes and decisions carried out by a computer program.
 Box-and-arrow models differ widely in the number of unseen psychological processes they describe and thus in the number of boxes they contain.
 Some have only one or two boxes between the input and output signals (e.g., Menn, 1978; Smith, 1973), whereas others have multiple boxes representing complex relationships between a number of different information-processing events (e.g., Hewlett, 1990; Hewlett, Gibbon, & Cohen- McKenzie, 1998; Stackhouse & Wells, 1997).
 The most important box, however, and the source of much ongoing debate, is that representing the underlying representation (or UR).
 In essence, an underlying representation captures information stored in a child's mind about a word he or she knows and uses.
 As the following description of several models will illustrate, the nature of this information and thus the type(s) of representation present in the child's knowledge base have captured the attention of researchers for some time.
 (Elise Baker et al. Psycholinguistic Models of Speech Development and Their Application to Clinical Practice.
 Journal of Speech, Language, and Hearing Research.
 June 2001.
 44. p 685–702.)

 Computational models

 A computational model is a mathematical model in computational science that requires extensive computational resources to study the behavior of a complex system by computer simulation.
+Computational cognitive models examine cognition and cognitive functions by developing process-based computational models formulated as sets of mathematical equations or computer simulations.
 The system under study is often a complex nonlinear system for which simple, intuitive analytical solutions are not readily available.
 Rather than deriving a mathematical analytical solution to the problem, experimentation with the model is done by changing the parameters of the system in the computer, and studying the differences in the outcome of the experiments.
 Theories of operation of the model can be derived/deduced from these computational experiments.

 Examples of common computational models are weather forecasting models, earth simulator models, flight simulator models, molecular protein folding models, and neural network models.